Fabienne Wohlwend: GT3

 Wohlwend made her GT3 début in the 2025 GT Winter Series, driving an Aston Martin Vantage alongside Adrian Rziczny for PROsport Racing at the final round of the season in Barcelona.
 Wohlwend crashed on the opening lap of her sprint race in damp conditions, the damage proving too great to repair for the final race of the weekend.

 Personal life

-Wohlwend has been nominated for Liechtenstein Sportswoman of the Year five times between 2018 and 2023.
+Wohlwend has been nominated for Liechtenstein Sportswoman of the Year six times between 2018 and 2025.
 Since July 2023, Wohlwend is one of six Liechtenstein athletes to be employed by the Liechtenstein Olympic Committee.

+Wohlwend also works for the Formula One Paddock Club and is an ambassador and content creator for Rowe Racing.